uktrade/content-audit-review-tool/docs/OVERVIEW.md

 Further developments in this area will be documented in this repository.

-### 6. Content reports

-DBT’s Proactive Content Management team has also developed a standalone tool that can convert CSV data from the audit tool into readable reports for content teams and senior stakeholders.

-Reports are designed to summarise:

-- the size and scope of a content dataset
-- how many items are flagged
-- common issue types
-- recommended actions
-- high-priority content items
-- possible candidates for review, removal or conversion

-As with the dashboard, the converter is intended for internal use, though its outputs are designed to be shared more widely.
-It is not currently a fully fledged digital tool or service.

-For more detail, see:

-`docs/content-reports.md`

 ## How the analysis works

 The tool uses data signals to identify content that may need attention.